Pszione/Pszione/README.md

 - 😄 Open to work!
 Email me at contato.pedrosantos2020@gmail.com
 - 💡 I’m currently learning **Flutter (by Google)**.
 And migrating from Game Dev to Mobile Software Dev
 - ⚡ Fun fact **I've been in love with Mountain Biking for a long time**.
-And one of my other hobbies are studying automotive engineering and DIY projects
+And one of my other hobbies are studying automotive engineering, DIY projects, and a few more

 <br />